fwilhe/gardenlinux-blogs/00-template.md

 Lorem ipsum

+## Pick of the month

+Lorem ipsum

-If you're interested in the topic, feel free to comment this blog post or reach out to me on [LinkedIn](https://www.linkedin.com/in/fwilhe/).
+> If you're interested in the topic, feel free to comment this blog post or reach out to me on [LinkedIn](https://www.linkedin.com/in/fwilhe/).